Online Rack Placement in Large-Scale Data Centers: Online Sampling Optimization and Deployment: The Rack Placement Problem

 \subsubsection{Decisions: data center configuration.}

-The rack placement problem assigns each rack to a tile, which determines the cooling zone and two redundant PSU, PDU and UPS devices.
-Rack placements determine the data center configuration.
-Rack then become immovable; minor changes in data center configurations can come from rack decommissioning and other out-of-scope events.
+Rack placements determine the data center configuration by assigning each rack to a tile, which links to a cooling zone and two redundant PSU, PDU and UPS devices.
+Racks then become immovable due to the labor overhead, service interruptions and financial costs associated with changes in data center configurations.
+Minor changes can come from rack decommissioning and other out-of-scope events; however, these remain rare compared to new rack placements, due to the growing number of datacenters \citep{DC2024,DC2025} and the six-year average lifespan of servers \citep{DecomLifespan}.

-To simplify the formulation and reduce model symmetry, we optimize the number of racks assigned to \textit{tile groups}, stored in a set $\calJ$.
-Each tile group $j\in\calJ$ is characterized as the set of indiscernible tiles in the same row and connected to the same pair of PSU devices (hence, to the same PDU and UPS devices as well).
-Let $\text{row}(j) \in \mathcal{R}$ denote the row of tile group $j\in\calJ$, and $\calJ_p \subset \calJ$ the set of tile groups connected to power device $p\in\calP$; this definition captures connections between tiles and PSU devices (for $p\in\calP^{PSU}$) and indirect connections within the three-level power hierarchy (for $p\in\calP^{PDU}\cup\calP^{UPS}$).
-Finally, we denote by $s_j$ the number of tiles in group $j\in\calJ$.
+To circumvent the many-to-many mapping between rows and power devices, we partition the tiles within each row into \textit{tile groups}, stored in a set $\calJ$.
+Specifically, each tile group $j\in\calJ$ comprises the set of tiles located within a row, denoted by $\text{row}(j)$, and connected to the same pair of PSU devices; let $\calJ_p \subset \calJ$ denote the subset of tile groups connected to each power device $p\in\calP$ within the three-level power hierarchy.
+We also denote by $s_j$ the number of tiles in group $j\in\calJ$.
+By design, all tiles in group $j\in\calJ$ are linked to the same row, the same cooling zone, and the same power devices.
+Thus, all tiles within the same group are indiscernible in view of the space, cooling and power constraints.
+To simplify the formulation and reduce model symmetry, we optimize the number of racks assigned to each \textit{tile group}, as opposed to relying on binary rack-tile assignment variables.